 Helping you to be independent over the longer term

-Following an assessment of your needs, there are several options that could help you.
+We advise you to contact our Customer Service Centre on 0300 500 80 80 who will be able to look at options that could help you.
 We will ensure that your support is appropriate to your needs and will keep your progress under review.

 We will have conversations with you, your carers and family about your aims for the future and your expectations about ongoing formal social care.
 This will include how we can work together and share responsibility with them and other providers in meeting your needs.